Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 Always ensure that the parrot is housed in an appropriate part of the home.

-Don’t allow the parrot to get too hot, as sunstroke can cause seizures, but allow at least some access to natural sunlight for vitamin D absorption.
+Don’t allow the parrot to get too hot because sunstroke can cause seizures, but allow some access to natural sunlight for vitamin D3 synthesis.

-Parrots need 8-10 hours of sleep, so cover the cage at night and locate your bird in a quiet part of the home where it won’t be disturbed.
+Parrots need 8-10 hours of sleep, so cover the cage at night and locate the bird in a quiet part of the home where it won’t be disturbed.

 This should be far from children and external noise sources, like windows, TV sets, or radios.